 Alphonse Island Fishing Co.

 In the heart of the Indian Ocean, the Alphonse group of islands are regarded as some of the most pristine, untouched islands in the world, yet Alphonse Atoll is only a one-hour flight from Mahé.
 Alphonse is one of three in the group and sits aside St François and Bijoutier.
 This outstanding destination combines comfortable accommodations with the opportunity to fish three different islands right on your doorstep.
+Alphonse Island has a population of fewer than 300.

 St. Francois Island Fishing